Baehr v. Miike

 Baehr v.
 Miike (originally Baehr v.
 Lewin) was a lawsuit in which three same-sex couples argued that Hawaii's prohibition of same-sex marriage violated the state constitution.
 Initiated in 1990, as the case moved through the state courts, the passage of an amendment to the state constitution in 1998 led to the dismissal of the case in 1999.
-The Full Faith and Credit Clause of the Constitution would have provided that all states would be potentially required to recognize marriages obtained in Hawaii, prompting the passage of the federal Defense of Marriage Act (DOMA) in 1996 under Bill Clinton.
+The Full Faith and Credit Clause of the Constitution would have provided that all states would be potentially required to recognize marriages obtained in Hawaii, prompting the passage of the federal Defense of Marriage Act (DOMA) in 1996 under President Bill Clinton.
 Dozens of statutes and constitutional amendments banning same-sex unions at the state level also followed Baehr.

 Background

 On December 17, 1990, three same-sex couples applied for marriage licenses at the Hawaii Department of Health with the encouragement of local gay rights activist William E. Woods.
 The three couples met the requirements of the state law that detailed eligibility requirements for marriage, except for being of the same sex.
 State health director John C. Lewin requested an opinion from the Hawaii Attorney General's office, which concluded on December 27 that under the United States Constitution the right to marry is fundamental, but only for different-sex couples.
 On April 12, 1991, the Department of Health denied the license applications, citing the Attorney General's opinion.
 On May 1 the couples initiated their lawsuit, Baehr v.
 Lewin, seeking to have the same-sex exclusion declared unconstitutional.
 They were represented by Dan Foley, an experienced local civil rights attorney.
 Lambda Legal Defense and Education Fund had declined to represent them as it debated the importance of marriage itself and whether taking the issue to court was a wise strategy.